 Your visible injuries, bicycle, clothing, helmet, and anything else damaged in the crash is evidence and, as such, keep them preserved and documented.
 Take pictures of any visible injuries, the scene, and any damage to your bicycle or other vehicles involved.

-As experienced personal injury well acquainted with Illinois Bicycle laws, our attorneys, we can help you evaluate the facts, assess your options, navigate the legal challenges, and advocate on your behalf.
-Call us at 800.722.9744 today to receive a FREE consultation with the team at the Law Offices of Shuman Legal.
+As experienced personal injury lawyers we are well acquainted with Illinois Bicycle laws.
+Let us help you evaluate the facts, assess your options, navigate the legal challenges, and advocate on your behalf.